Back to all guides

 A small pull cue tells the reader where the removable note is.
 It can be a label edge, fabric sliver, tiny tab, or visible card top.

-After you know the job and edge, pick supplies that support that exact use.
-A top bookmark can handle a slightly taller tab; a side holder needs to be flatter because it rubs against the next page.
+A top bookmark can tolerate a taller tab; a side holder needs a flatter face because it rubs the next leaf.
+Choose supplies for that exact contact.

 Paperclip

-Use a large, smooth, clean paperclip for decorative journals.
-Avoid rusty, sharp, bent, or rough clips.
+Use a large, smooth, clean paperclip for everyday decorative journals.
+Avoid rusty, sharp, bent, coated-flaking, or rough clips.
 A 50 mm clip is easier for beginners than a small office clip.
-Even clean metal is pressure-based and temporary, especially in humid rooms or tightly packed journals.
+Even clean metal is pressure-based and temporary, especially in humid rooms, tightly packed journals, or journals stored under weight.

 Sleeve paper